About Us

 Research Image

 There have been many investigations into how awareness of stereotypes about one's own social group can impact subsequent performance in educational, athletic, and other domains, regardless of whether those stereotypes are believed to be valid about one's self.
-The SPEx Lab has conducted several studies on this topic, mostly related to how stereotype threat operates in those whose intersectional social identities are made salient.
+The SPEx Lab has conducted several studies on this topic, mostly related to how stereotype threat operates in understudied minority social groups (e.g., Native Americans, people with overweight or obesity) and those with intersectional minority social identities.

 Relevant Publications and Presentations